RakhithJK/OfficeDev-teams-toolkit-wiki/Create-and-debug-a-search-based-message-extension-across-Microsoft-365.md

+> [!IMPORTANT]
+> Content in this document has been moved to [Teams platform documentation](https://learn.microsoft.com/en-us/microsoftteams/platform/m365-apps/extend-m365-teams-message-extension?tabs=manifest-teams-toolkit).
+Please do not refer to or update this document.

 # Search based message extension across Microsoft 365

 Search-based [message extensions](https://docs.microsoft.com/microsoftteams/platform/messaging-extensions/what-are-messaging-extensions?tabs=nodejs) allow users to search an external system and share results through the compose message area of the Microsoft Teams client.
 You can now build and run your search-based message extensions in Teams, Outlook for Windows desktop and web experiences.